wazuh/wazuh-documentation/source/learning-wazuh/build-lab/access-ec2-instances.rst

     ssh -i Wazuh_Lab.pem centos@N.N.N.N

-Replace ``N.N.N.N`` with the Elastic IP of your Linux instance (Wazuh Server, Linux Agent or Elastic Server).
+Replace ``N.N.N.N`` with the Elastic IP address of your Linux instance (Wazuh Server, Linux Agent or Elastic Server).

 The exact syntax of this command may vary depending on your operating system and specific SSH client.
 Consult your system's and/or SSH client's documentation